postgrespro/aqo/README.md

 Now this mode may work not good for rapidly changing data and query distributions, so it is better to reset extension manually when that happens.

-Intelligent mode also may decrease performance for workloads with a large frequency of fast simple queries.
-This drawback will be fixed soon.

 Please note that intelligent mode is not supposed to work with queries with dynamically generated structure.
 Nevertheless, dynamically generated constants are being handled well.